EN

 What are the benefits of interviewing stakeholders?

-1. Identifying goals
+1. Defining goals

 2. Understanding limitations and needs

-3. Gaining trust
+3. Building trust

-Are there any limitations to stakeholder interviews?
+Are there any limitations on stakeholder interviews?

 2. Some stakeholders may not want to participate